neelimasaini/Boston-House-Price-Prediction-/README.md

 We as a team did data analysis , data cleaning, feature engineering , created visulizations and created ML models like - Linear Regression, Lasso, Ridge, Elastic net, Polynomial regression model to find the model with the highest accuracy and measured the accuracy through different paramters as MSE,RMSE etc.

-The data set for the same is uploaded as BOSTON.csv The Notebook for code is .
+The data set for the same is uploaded as BOSTON.csv

+The Notebook for code is .ipnb file

 Project Team Members:
 Neelima Saini -  Final Year MBA in Data Science at MIT ADT University, Institiute of Product Leadership .